vasu31dev/playwright-ts/docs/Utilities.md

 ### Optional Parameter Objects

-The `types` module provides a set of options for utility modules.
+The `optional-parameters` module provides a set of options for utility modules.

 ```typescript
 import { getLocator, getLocatorByTestId } from '@LocatorUtils';